boltops-tools/terraspace-docs/_docs/config/reference.md

 all.exit_on_fail.down | Whether or not to exit if one of the down commands fails.
 Note: Other commands like show, validate, etc are also configurable and default to false.
-For `all down` , `TS_EXIT_ON_FAIL=0` will also tell Terraspace to continue on failures. | true all.exit_on_fail.up | Whether or not to exit if one of the up commands fails. | true all.ignore_stacks | Stacks to ignore and not to be considered as part of the dependency graph. | [] allow.envs | Allow envs to deploy to.
-IE: dev, prod, etc. By default, any env is allowed. | nil allow.regions | Allow regions to deploy to.
+For `all down` , `TS_EXIT_ON_FAIL=0` will also tell Terraspace to continue on failures. | true all.exit_on_fail.up | Whether or not to exit if one of the up commands fails. | true all.ignore_stacks | Stacks to ignore and not to be considered as part of the dependency graph. | [] allow.envs | Array of allowed envs to deploy to.
+IE: dev, prod, etc. By default, any env is allowed. | nil allow.regions | Array of allowed regions to deploy to.
 IE: us-east-1, us-west-2, etc. By default, any region is allowed. | nil auto_create_backend | Enable auto-creation of backend | true build.cache_dir | The relative dir for the module or stack cache.
 IE: .terraspace-cache/us-west-2/dev/stacks/demo | :CACHE_ROOT/:REGION/:ENV/:BUILD_DIR build.cache_root | The root of the cache build dir.
 IE: .terraspace-cache | /full/path/to/.terraspace-cache